Konsolkongen/Arduino-SNES-controller-on-GameCube/README.md

 * Flash the code to the Arduino.
 An external programmer like the USBtinyISP works great.
 * Remove all components on the controller PCB and solder the button outputs of the Arduino to the controller PCB.
 Don't forget to connect GND.
 * Wire up 3.3V, GND and Data from the extension cord.
 DO NOT USE 5V!
-* Connect the 10k resistor between 3.3V and data line.
+* Connect the 10k resistor between 3.3V and the data line.

 Arduino Pro Mini pinout: